MudroadWhite/Interesting-GPT-Prompts/Water Game/Water Game Reward of the Ignorance (GPT3.5).md

 let's end the game then

 > (WP: 2) Sure, it was nice playing this game with you!
 Don't hesitate to reach out if you have any questions or if there is anything I can help you with in the future.
 Have a great day!

+> Comment: later I have also tried this out with GPT4.
+It turns out that GPT4 provides indeed more human-like completions, but it has still been stupid enough for me to feel embarrasing.
+I wonder if I should ever play this kind of game again.
+>
+> Alternatively, using the python API, I can embed the prompt into the system as a fine tuning, and it won't let the human know what the AI really wants.
+In this case, the chat between AI and human should be more fascinating.